Nodal domain theorems for $p$-Laplacians on signed graphs: Introduction

-Even on the usual graphs, our theorems directly derive at least two new results: \begin{itemize} \item Any eigenfunction corresponding to the $k$-th variational eigenvalue $\lambda_k$ of the graph 1-Laplacian with minimal support has at least $k+r-2$ zeros, where $r$ is the variational multiplicity of $\lambda_k$.
+Even on the usual graphs, our theorems directly derive at least two new results: \begin{itemize} \item Any eigenfunction corresponding to the $k$-th variational eigenvalue $\lambda_k$ (such that $\lambda_k>\lambda_{k-1}$) of the graph 1-Laplacian with minimal support has at least $k+r-2$ zeros, where $r$ is the variational multiplicity of $\lambda_k$ (see Theorem \ref{thm:min nodal domain}).
 Recall Sturm’s oscillation theorem, which says that the $k$-th eigenfunction of the second-order linear ODE has exactly $(k-1)$ zeros.
 Our result actually shows that the $k$-th variational eigenfunction of the graph 1-Laplacian with minimal support has at least $(k-1)$ zeros.
-Therefore, in a sense, we are actually building a weak version of Sturm's theorem for the graph 1-Laplacian. \item When $p>1$, there is no other eigenvalue between the largest and the second largest variational eigenvalues of the graph $p$-Laplacian on bipartite graphs.
-This new phenomenon can be seen as a dual version of the classic result that there is no other eigenvalue between the smallest and the second smallest variational eigenvalues of the graph $p$-Laplacian. \end{itemize}
+Therefore, in a sense, we are actually building a weak version of Sturm's theorem for the graph 1-Laplacian. \item When $p>1$, there are no other eigenvalues between the largest and the second largest variational eigenvalues of the graph $p$-Laplacian on connected bipartite graphs (see Corollary \ref{cor:5.1}).
+This new phenomenon can be seen as a dual version of the classic result that there are no other eigenvalues between the smallest and the second smallest variational eigenvalues of the graph $p$-Laplacian. \end{itemize}

 The paper is structured as follows.
 In Section \ref{sec:pre}, we collect preliminaries on $p$-Laplacians and signed graphs, particularly on the continuity and switching property of $p$-Laplacian spectrum of signed graphs.
 In Section \ref{sec:upper-nodal}, we present the upper bounds of strong and weak nodal domains for $p$-Laplacians on signed graphs, and discuss the related nodal domain properties on forests.
 In Section \ref{sec:Cheeger}, we show multi-way Cheeger inequalities related to strong nodal domains involving $p$-Laplacians on signed graphs.
-In Section \ref{sec:Perron}, we establish a nonlinear Perron-Frobenius theorem for the largest eigenvalue of the $p$-Laplacian on antibalanced graph.
-In Section \ref{sec:interlacing}, we develop the interlacing theorem which is a signed version of Weyl’s like inequalities proposed in \cite{DPT21}.
+In Section \ref{sec:Perron}, we establish a nonlinear Perron-Frobenius theorem for the largest eigenvalue of the $p$-Laplacian on antibalanced graphs.
+In Section \ref{sec:interlacing}, we develop the interlacing theorem which is a signed version of Weyl-like inequalities proposed in \cite{DPT21}.
 Finally, we show lower bound estimates for the number of strong nodal domains in Section \ref{sec:lower-nodal}.